Tomb of Aaron (Jordan): At Moseroth

-Religious status
+Religious status & access

 The site at Jabal Hārūn is occasionally visited by both Jewish pilgrims and Muslims.

 Jordanian authorities regard the Tomb of Aaron as a mosque and forbid Jewish prayer services at the site.
 In August 2019, a group of Israeli tourists shared a video of themselves dancing with a Torah scroll at the site.
 Authorities then confiscated religious items from the group and closed the summit to foreign tour groups that do not have permission to visit from the Awqaf Ministry.
 Unrestricted access to the tomb was restored in December.
 Israel has a regulated tourism mechanism directly with the Jordanian government.